charliespy/Power-Outages-Analysis/README.md

 ### Missingness Dependency

-Now, we focus on the missingness of demand loss in the power dataframe and test the dependency of this missingnes We are conducting dependency test on two paris of columns: {`CAUSE.CATEGORY`, `DEMAND.LOSS.MW`}, and {`CLIMATE.CATEGORY`, `DEMAND.LOSS.MW`}.
+Now, we focus on the missingness of demand loss in the power dataframe and test the dependency of this missingnes We are conducting **permutation dependency test** on two paris of columns: {`CAUSE.CATEGORY`, `DEMAND.LOSS.MW`}, and {`CLIMATE.CATEGORY`, `DEMAND.LOSS.MW`}.

 1. **`CAUSE.CATEGORY` & `DEMAND.LOSS.MW`:**